We have successfully transferred DHHS staff into Life Without Barriers in 2019.

 Are we able to work at LWB houses that were formerly in other divisions?

-Yes, if the house is now an LWB house you are able to work there.
+Yes, if the house is now a Life Without Barriers house you are able to work there.

 What support is available to houses when repairs, maintenance and services are needed?

 Under the NDIS, repairs and maintenance are the responsibility of the Specialist Disability Accommodation (SDA) provider.
-For the transferring services, the SDA provider is either Housing Choices Australia or DHHS.
+For the transferring services, the SDA provider is either Housing Choices Australia or remains with DHHS.

-Will participants be able to access the intranet from home?
+Will participants be able to access the internet from home?

 Will staff be able to access the intranet anywhere?